 - Whether the parties can negotiate a settlement

-Applicants generally have a high rate of success when making a family provision claim and most claims are settled by agreement or mediation.
-Legal Costs are often paid out of the estate so settling early will minimise any legal costs which may reduce the value of the estate.
+Applicants generally have a high success rate when making a family provision claim and most claims are settled by agreement or mediation.
+Legal Costs are often paid out of the estate, so settling early will minimise any legal costs that may reduce the estate's value.

 If the matter cannot be negotiated and settled early, the parties will be required to attend a first directions hearing, mediation, directions hearing and then make consent orders to finalise the matter.